 Does smart home technology make your home hackable?

 Any technology that uses the internet to communicate can be susceptible to intrusion.
-However, with Z-Wave, it’s very unlikely.
-With its 128-bit encryption and advanced security framework, a Z-Wave smart home system is likely more secure than your Wi-Fi network.
+However, with Z-Wave or Zigbee, it’s very unlikely.
+With its 128-bit encryption and advanced security framework, Connectify’s Z-Wave or Zigbee smart home system is likely more secure than your Wi-Fi network.
+Smart People Smarter Living